Do you trade Japanese candlestick chart patterns? Is the bearish engulfing pattern part of your game plan?

-Forex traders view this pattern as a signal to sell a currency pair, commodity, or CFD.
+Traders view this pattern as a signal to sell a currency pair, commodity, or CFD.
 It occurs at or near the top of a bullish trend and suggests that price-action pullback is imminent.

-In forex, technical analysis is the primary decision-making apparatus for legions of active traders.
+Technical analysis is the primary decision-making apparatus for legions of active traders.
 Accordingly, the bearish engulfing pattern is a popular element of countless reversal trading strategies.
 The GBP/USD chart below gives us a good look at the bearish engulfing pattern.

 Here’s how to apply this formation to your trading: